Exabyte-io/icet/CONTRIBUTING.md

             _I can explain my temperature dependent observations._
          2. _As a developer, I would like to easily figure out how to best_ _contribute to the IceT project._

          For a discussion of good user stories, see [discussion on Mountain Goat's homepage](https://www.mountaingoatsoftware.com/agile/user-stories)
      It is also a good idea to describe how a succesful implementation can be demonstrated.
-E.g.:
+E.g. for the above user stories we can write:
          1. DEMO: Demonstrate that a user via python can;
              1. import neutron powder diffraction data
              2. Make a IceT / MCHammer simulation for finite temperature